gravytates/animalBook/README.md

 Users can add a new animal to the site.
 Users can see a list of all animals by default and filter between available lists of young animals (under two years old), and mature animals (two years and older).
 Users can click an animal to edit its properties.

-### Room for additional Functionality

 Site will list minimum total number of caretakers needed in a day.
 Average age of all animals.
+Group by Diet type (carnivores, omnivores, herbivores).

+### Room for additional Functionality

-Group by species- specific data features of subgroups (avg age, total caretakers) Group by Diet type (carnivores, omnivores, herbivores) Featured animal of the day
+Group by species- specific data features of subgroups (avg age, total caretakers).
+Featured animal of the day.

 ### Prerequisites